 Credit unions are typically geared more toward consumers than businesses but don’t overlook the big opportunity to save money with a business checking and savings account at a credit union.

 While Capital One put its Spark Business Checking on hiatus, Bank of Internet USA jumped up to claim the spot for the best online checking account that is currently available for small business.
 Bank of Internet is the oldest online-only bank in the United States with years of experience providing banking services for both business and personal customers.

-The Business Interest Checking account is free with a $5,000 average daily balance, otherwise, you’ll pay a $10 monthly fee.
+The Business Interest Checking account is free with a rather large $5,000 average daily balance, otherwise, you’ll pay a $10 monthly fee.
 The account includes up to 50 free items per month, so it is not ideal for the busiest businesses with a huge number of transactions or a smaller business that keeps a low daily balance.
 But it does offer interest, currently 0.80 percent, and great online and mobile banking options.

 BofI also offers a basic business checking account with no monthly fee, up to 200 free items per month and other goodies with no interest.
 Depending on your needs, this may be better than the Business Interest Checking account.

 BofI also offers money market and savings accounts for businesses, CDs, and a full suite of cash management services.
 It’s pretty impressive for any bank, not just online banks.
 If you don’t need to work with cash but do need a serious bank, consider Bank of Internet for your small business banking needs.